-Named after its original owner and operator, Thomas Ryan, Ryan’s Mart opened on July 1, 1856 after a city ordinance banned slave auctions from round the Old Exchange Building, previously Charleston’s busiest slave trading destination.
-Later sold to local slave trader Ziba Oakes, the Mart operated for seven years, closing in 1863 when Union bombardment forced its evacuation.
+Named after its original owner and operator, Thomas Ryan, Ryan’s Mart opened on July 1, 1856.
+It came to be after a city ordinance banned slave auctions around the Old Exchange Building, previously Charleston’s busiest slave trading destination.
+It was later sold to local slave trader Ziba Oakes, at which point it became known as “the Mart.”
+It operated for seven years, closing in 1863 when Union bombardment forced its evacuation and closure.
 Slave trading continued in other parts of Charleston until February 1865, when the city was reclaimed by the U. S. Army.

 The Old Slave Mart Museum is located at the site of Ryan’s Mart, Charleston’s most prominent location for public slave auctions on the eve of the American Civil War.